 |Olympus E-M1||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Olympus E-M1|

 |Panasonic GX8||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic GX8|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the D810 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
+Both the D810 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The D810 was replaced by the Nikon D850, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.